henriktran/tv-series-search/README.md

 - Having previous search results stored locally (for example using redux) to reduce possible server load
 - Loading states
+- The api only seem to return maximum of 10 results, so having an informational text about it would be helpful for users

 ### Code